yeasir01/react-hooks/README.md

-# react-hooks
+# React-Hooks
-A curated group of reusable react hooks.
+A curated group of reusable react hooks built to minmize code depulication.